letoram/arcan/README.md

      ./arcan -p ../../data/resources/ ../../data/welcome

-Which tells us to use shared resources from the ../../data/resources directory, and launch an applcation that resides as ../../data/appl/welcome.
+Which tells us to use shared resources from the ../../data/resources directory, and launch an application that resides as ../../data/appl/welcome.

-and the interactive tests in ../../test/interactive
+Other quick and dirty applications to test are those in ../../test/interactive.

 Database
 =====